wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 ## Preparation

-!!! warning
+!!! warning "Prerequisites"
     - Ensure that your WIS2box has been configured and started, including the setting execution tokens for the ``processes/wis2box`` and ``collections/stations``paths.
 Confirm the status by visiting the WIS2box API (``http://<your-host-name>/oapi``) and verifying that the API is running.
-    - Ensure that you are able to access the MinIO admin interface at: ``http://<your-host-name>:9001``
+    - Ensure that you are able to access the wis2box management container using a file transfer tool such as WinSCP.
+    - For practical purposes the exercises in this session use data from Romania, import the station ``0-20000-0-15015`` into your station list and associate it with the topic for your "Surface weather observations collection".
+This will be removed at the end of the session.

 ## Inspecting SYNOP data and BUFR conversion